 As expected, York County continues to experience the largest increase in population.
 As of 2010, the County is the second largest population center in the Greater Charlotte region trailing only Mecklenburg County.
 Its proximity and connection via Interstate 77 and US Highways 21 and 321 to the rapidly growing Charlotte metropolitan area ensures continued future growth.
 In addition to these transportation routes, the County has rail service provided by CSX and Norfolk Southern and a regional airport, Bryant Field.
-The County also has a variety of post secondary educational opportunities to offer at Winthrop University and Clinton Junior College and a wide range of technical education and training at York Technical College.
+The County also has a variety of post secondary educational opportunities to offer at Winthrop University and Clinton College and a wide range of technical education and training at York Technical College.
 Infrastructure expansions, particularly in the Fort Mill Township and around the City of Rock Hill, have created additional opportunities for York County to benefit from the residential and economic development spillover from Charlotte/Mecklenburg.
 One area of concern in the county is that new commercial and industrial growth is not keeping pace with residential growth, thus creating a disparity in the local tax base.
 This imbalance is most obvious in the Fort Mill Township and the northern area of the county around Lake Wylie.
-This may be offset in the future, however, as the Healthcare Services sector in the county will expand as a major new hospital has been approved by SC DHEC to locate in the Fort Mill Township.
+This may be somewhat offset in the future, however, as the Healthcare Services sector in the county will expand as a major new hospital has been approved by SC DHEC to locate in the Fort Mill Township; additionally, new job announcements in 2014 of over 5,000 jobs associated with two companies relocating to Fort Mill may help with commercial / residential balances in the short term.

 York County has a variety of options to consider as recruiters target companies for future expansion.
 There are adequate sites and public infrastructure to support a wide range of manufacturing operations.
 Because of its proximity to Charlotte, the county can offer an attractive alternative to corporations looking to relocate headquarters, telemarketing and information services and research facilities.
 The relocation of Shutterfly Inc., from Mecklenburg County (NC) to a vacant warehouse building north of Fort Mill is an example of that type of recruitment.
 The company intends to create several hundred new jobs.
+Other recent announcements include Lash Group, LPL Financial and UC Synergetic who will locate their corporate headquarters to the County creating thousands of new jobs.